tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Use when you already have one of these
 - Requirement to automate...
 - See Recipes, Cookbooks or Manifests for more information

+### OpsWorks - Stacks

+- Stacks - Core Component ...container of resources
+- Layers - each layer is a specific function within a stack
+- Recipes & Cookbooks - Chef or Puppet
+- Lifecycle Events - Setup, Configure, Deploy, Undeploy, Shutdown